freeCodeCamp/freeCodeCamp/guide/english/html/comments-in-html/index.md

 Conditional Comments are only recognised by Internet Explorer Version 5 through to Version 9 (IE5 - IE9).

-Older IE versions often need additionally CSS to display your pages accurately.
+Older IE versions often need additional CSS to display your pages accurately.
 Conditional comments can fulfill this purpose.

 ### Example
 ```html